 Create a new giveaway resource to capture leads

 Potential clients can often need many touch-points before they are ready to go ahead and pay for services — so it’s important to think of ways that you can capture their contact information (ie. email) and nurture the relationship.
-If you don’t already have a “freebie” or “downloadable” item, consider creating one.
+If you don’t already have a “freebie” or “downloadable” item, consider creating one for your nutrition business.
 This often looks like a free guide, handout, Ebook, or other educational resource that will be valuable to your ideal client, such as a meal prep guide or healthy eating habits Ebook.
 The goal is to provide this resource in exchange for their email, which will build up your mailing list.

 Create a monthly newsletter and other drip-email campaigns